TRENT SOYSTER

 During my time studying Directing and Choreography in my undergraduate training at Pace University, I largely focused on movement-based devised work - creating new pieces from the ground up - with the techniques of Jacques Lecoq.
 These techniques and tools have proven to be extremely valuable to me as a creative and have come in handy for all of my work around the globe.

-Notable credits include creating work for RWS Global, Slow Burn Theatre Co., New London Barn Playhouse, Timber Lake Playhouse, Midland Center for the Arts, Interlakes Theatre, Dixon Place, Young Artists of America, Share Inc., the Emmy Award-winning children's theater tour TIGER and more!
+Notable credits include creating work for RWS Global, Slow Burn Theatre Co., John W. Engeman Theater, New London Barn Playhouse, Timber Lake Playhouse, Midland Center for the Arts, Interlakes Theatre, Dixon Place, Young Artists of America, Share Inc., the Emmy Award-winning children's theater tour TIGER and more!

 I'm a proud associate member of SDC - the Stage Directors and Choreographers' Society!